mkrevuelta/CppMoveBase64/Doc/DanglingSpans.md

 {
     std::string b64Text("SGVsbG8gd29ybGQhIQ==");

-    for (char c : cmbase64::decodeFromB64Txt (
+    auto binDataSpan = cmbase64::decodeFromB64Txt (
                            cmbase64::ConstSpan<char>(b64Text))
-                  .span())
+                               .span ();

+    for (char c : binDataSpan)
         std::cout << c;        // UNDEFINED BEHAVIOUR!!!
 }
 ```

 The object returned by `cmbase64::decodeFromB64Txt()` is a temorary object, and now it is not stored anywhere.
-The expression in the `for` loop is evaluated, and then the temporary is destroyed.
+The expression in the `binDataSpan` initialization is evaluated, and then the temporary is destroyed.
+Thus, `binDataSpan` points to something that is not there anymore.
+It is a dangling Span.

-*To be continued...*
+In case you are wondering, you can safely move PIMPL objects and keep on using Spans that you obtained previously.
+Since they are PIMPL objects, the actual memory buffers are not reallocated by move operations.